-A YugaByte universe, is a group of nodes (VMs, physical machines or containers) that collectively function as a highly available and resilient database.
+A YugabyteDB universe is a group of nodes (VMs, physical machines, or containers) that collectively function as a highly available and resilient database.

 The universe can be deployed in a variety of configurations depending on business requirements, and latency considerations.
 Some examples:

 - Multiple AZs in a region